ep2p/eleuth-ideas/README.md

 ---

 ### Routing and cache
-Something that is not mentioned directly in **Availability** but is definitely playing important part in routing and route cache.
+Something that is not mentioned directly in **Availability** but is definitely playing important part in routing is the route cache.

 <img src="https://github.com/idioglossia/eleuth-ideas/blob/main/images/Single%20Ring%20Cache.svg?raw=true" width="500" alt="Multi ring Lookup"/>